The deceleration parameter in perturbed Bianchi universes with a peculiar-velocity "tilt": Abstract

 \section{Abstract}

-Relative motion effects have long been known to ``contaminate'' the observations.
-In fact, when looking back to the history of astronomy, one finds a number of examples where relative motions have led to a gross misinterpretation of reality.
-Using relativistic cosmological perturbation theory it was shown that observers living inside bulk-flow domains that expand slightly slower than their surroundings, can have the illusion of cosmic acceleration, while the host universe is actually decelerating.
-This claim was originally based on studies of a perturbed tilted Einstein-de Sitter model, primarily for mathematical simplicity.
-Nevertheless, nothing really changed when the background universe was replaced by a Friedmann cosmology with nonzero pressure and spatial curvature.
-This raised the possibility that the peculiar-motion effect on the deceleration parameter, as measured locally by the bulk-flow observers, may be generic and independent of the specifics of the host universe.
-Here, we investigate this possibility, by extending the earlier studies to perturbed Bianchi cosmologies.
-We find that the picture remains unchanged, unless the Bianchi background has unrealistically high anisotropy.
-The peculiar-motion effect on the deceleration parameter, as measured by the relatively moving observers, is essentially the same with that reported earlier in a perturbed Einstein-de Sitter universe and in the rest of its Friedmann counterparts.
+Bianchi cosmologies are ``natural'' anisotropic extensions of the Friedmann universes and they have long been used to investigate the cosmological implications of anisotropy.
+The latter introduces new ingredients to the standard scenarios, although there are physical processes and effects that maintain their basic Friedmann features when extended to Bianchi universes.
+Here, we assume a perturbed Bianchi model and look into the implications of the observers' peculiar flow for their measurement and their interpretation of the deceleration parameter.
+Our motivation is twofold.
+To begin with, relative motions have long been known to deceive the observers by ``contaminating'' the observations, which also still suffer from sample limitations that cloud the statistical significance of the findings.
+Further motivation comes from claims that observers in bulk flows that expand slightly slower than their surroundings can have the illusion of cosmic acceleration in a universe that is actually decelerating.
+The claim was originally based on studies of a perturbed tilted Einstein-de Sitter model, but persisted when the background cosmology was replaced by any of the three Friedmann universes.
+This raised the possibility that the peculiar-motion effect on the deceleration parameter may be generic and largely independent of the host spacetime.
+Here, we investigate this possibility by extending the earlier studies to perturbed Bianchi models.
+We find that the Friedmann picture remains unchanged, unless the Bianchi background has unrealistically high anisotropy.
+The bulk-flow observers can still be misled to the illusion of accelerated expansion by their own peculiar motion.